Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Introduction

 The coexistence of synchronized and desynchronized states in populations of identically coupled oscillators is known as a chimera state \cite{kuramoto_npcs02,abrams_prl04}.
-Since its first discover by Kuramoto and Battogtokh in 2002 \cite{kuramoto_npcs02}, this counterintuitive and exotic state has inspired massive theoretical \cite{kuramoto_npcs02,abrams_prl04,omelchenko_prl08,sethia_prl08,abrams_prl08,omelchenko_prl11,omelchenko_prl13,sethia_pre13,zakharova_prl14,xu_prl18,zhang_prx20,zhu_pre14,zheng_sspma20,zhang_prl21} and experimental activity \cite{hagerstrom_nat12,tinsley_nat12,nkomo_prl13,martens_pnas13,wickramasinghe_pccp14, schmidt_cha14,gambuzza_pre14,larger_nc15}.
+Since its first discovery by Kuramoto and Battogtokh in 2002 \cite{kuramoto_npcs02}, this counterintuitive and exotic state has inspired massive theoretical \cite{kuramoto_npcs02,abrams_prl04,omelchenko_prl08,sethia_prl08,abrams_prl08,omelchenko_prl11,omelchenko_prl13,sethia_pre13,zakharova_prl14,xu_prl18,zhang_prx20,zhu_pre14,zheng_sspma20,zhang_prl21,dai_fop20} and experimental activity \cite{hagerstrom_nat12,tinsley_nat12,nkomo_prl13,martens_pnas13,wickramasinghe_pccp14, schmidt_cha14,gambuzza_pre14,larger_nc15}.
 For detailed reviews on chimera states, see Refs \cite{panaggio_non15,omelchenko_non18,parastesh_pr21}.
 In the theoretical studies, for example, chimera states have been observed in a variety of coupled oscillator systems whose intrinsic dynamics of the element could be described by phase oscillators \cite{kuramoto_npcs02,abrams_prl04}, limit-cycle oscillators \cite{omelchenko_prl13}, excitable oscillators \cite{semenova_prl16,dai_nd18} and chaotic maps \cite{omelchenko_prl11}.
-In the experimental studies, chimera states have been realized in a spatial light modulator feedback system \cite{hagerstrom_nat12}, chemical Belousov-Zhabotinksy (BZ) oscillators\cite{tinsley_nat12,nkomo_prl13}, mechanically coupled metronomes \cite{martens_pnas13}, electrochemical systems \cite{wickramasinghe_pccp14,schmidt_cha14}, electronic oscillators \cite{gambuzza_pre14}, and lasers \cite{larger_nc15}, to name a few.
-With these studies, the conditions of generating chimera states have been broaden and generalized.
+In the experimental studies, chimera states have been realized in a spatial light modulator feedback system \cite{hagerstrom_nat12}, chemical Belousov-Zhabotinksy (BZ) oscillators \cite{tinsley_nat12,nkomo_prl13}, mechanically coupled metronomes \cite{martens_pnas13}, electrochemical systems \cite{wickramasinghe_pccp14,schmidt_cha14}, electronic oscillators \cite{gambuzza_pre14}, and lasers \cite{larger_nc15}, to name a few.
+With these studies, the conditions of generating chimera states have been largely relaxed compared to those adopted in the seminal works.
 Particularly, it is believed for a long time that chimera states occur only in the nonlocal coupled systems \cite{kuramoto_npcs02,abrams_prl04}, but recent works show that the nonlocal coupling is not necessary at all and chimera states can be observed in systems with different coupling topologies \cite{bera_epl17}, including global coupling \cite{sethia_prl14,yeldesbay_prl14} and local couping \cite{laing_pre15,clerc_pre16,bera_pre16_2,premalatha_chaos18,Kundu_pre18,clerc_cha18}.
-Further more, the concept of chimera states has been generalized and extended largely.
-In addition to classical chimera states, various new types of chimera states are observed such as clustered chimeras \cite{sethia_prl08}, chimera death \cite{zakharova_prl14}, amplitude-mediated chimeras \cite{sethia_pre13} and amplitude chimera \cite{zakharova_prl14}, alternating chimeras \cite{haugland_sr15}, traveling chimeras \cite{xie_pre14}, spiral wave (scroll wave) chimeras in two (three) dimensional systems \cite{kuramoto_ptps03,shima_pre04,martens_prl10}.
-Besides the theoretical and experimental interests, chimera states may also have biological implications \cite{rattenborg_nbr00,lainscsek_cha19,huo_nsr21,majhi_plr19}.
-For example, for some birds and many mammal animals such as dolphin, one part of the brain keeps active (synchronized), while the other part of the brain remains inactive (desynchronized) when they sleep \cite{rattenborg_nbr00}, which is well known as the unihemispheric slow-wave sleep (USWS).
-Recently, it has shown that chimera states may also exit in the human brain under some conditions such as epileptic seizures \cite{lainscsek_cha19}.
+Further more, the concept of chimera states has been broaden and generalized largely.
+In addition to classical chimera states, various new types of chimera states have been observed such as clustered chimeras \cite{sethia_prl08}, chimera death \cite{zakharova_prl14}, amplitude-mediated chimeras \cite{sethia_pre13} and amplitude chimera \cite{zakharova_prl14}, alternating chimeras \cite{haugland_sr15}, traveling chimeras \cite{xie_pre14}, spiral wave (scroll wave) chimeras in two (three) dimensional systems \cite{kuramoto_ptps03,shima_pre04,martens_prl10}.
+Besides the theoretical and experimental interest, chimera states may also have biological implications \cite{rattenborg_nbr00,tamaki_cb16,lainscsek_cha19,huo_nsr21,majhi_plr19,wu_fop22}.
+For example, for some birds and many mammal animals such as dolphin, one part of the brain keeps active (synchronized), while the other part of the brain remains inactive (desynchronized) when they sleep \cite{rattenborg_nbr00}, which is well known as the unihemispheric slow-wave sleep.
+What is more, the chimera state may also be related to the first-night effect in human sleep, where one hemisphere is more vigilant than the other due to an unfamiliar environment during sleep \cite{tamaki_cb16}.
+Recently, it has been shown that chimera states may also exist in the human brain under some conditions such as epileptic seizures \cite{lainscsek_cha19}.